cq-overlays/dashboard/README.md

 ![Stars][stars-shield]
 # ![Banner](banner.png)

-C.Q.
-Overlay Controls is a NodeCG dashboard bundle for controlling Splatoon tournament overlays.
+A NodeCG dashboard bundle for controlling Splatoon tournament overlays.
 It's decoupled from any overlays to allow anyone to connect their own overlays seamlessly to the dashboard.

 It's used in all of the overlays that I build for myself, and all of the overlays that I have been [commissioned](https://ko-fi.com/leptoflare/commissions) for.